Argent, a double tressure flory Sanguine, overall a raven (Corvus corax) volant saltirewise proper. Motto: «Liberté, Beauté, Vérité, Amour».

 Tierced per bend: 1 vairy Or and Azure; 2 Azure, two ships in full sail, in bend Argent; 3 Or, four bars wavy Azure.
 Crest: Upon a helm, with a wreath Argent and Azure, a demi-red fox proper, grasping dexter four wheat spikes Or.
 Mantling: Azure doubled Argent.
 Motto: «Ignis Aurum Probat».

-Arms devised by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a rough finish.
+Arms devised by me, highlighted with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a rough finish.

 Blazon keywords: Or, Azure, Argent, One, Two, Four, Crest, Tierced per bend, Vairy, Ship, Full sail, Bend, Bar, Wavy, Crest and mantling, Upon (wreath), Helm, Wreath, Demi, Fox, Rampant, Proper, Grasping, Dexter, Wheat spike, Wheat, Mantling and Motto.